The My Hero Academia Season 6 anime TV series has been confirmed to be in production.

 However, it’s probably safe to assume Studio BONES will be able to work around health-saftey related restrictions.
 Most of the anime studios suffering from difficulties heavily rely on outsourcing work to Chinese and Korean studios.

 Therefore, it’s predicted that the My Hero Academia Season 6 release date will be in Spring 2022, either March or April 2022.
 Even if there are any delays, the premiere would likely only be pushed back by a single season to July 2022, the Summer 2022 anime season.

 My Hero Academia manga ending within several years?
 Boku no Hero Academia Final Act saga began in 2021

 The story for the anime series is based on the My Hero Academia manga series by writer and illustrator Kohei Horikoshi.

 When the fifth anime season began airing in Spring 2021, the manga was already up to My Hero Academia Volume 30 in Japan.
 By the time MHA S5 finished, the manga was up to Volume 32.

 New chapters are released weekly.
 Historically, the tankobon format volumes are released five times a year in February, April, July, September, and December, but this release schedule was disrupted during the 2020 pandemic.

 The official English translation by VIZ Media is not too far behind the Japanese release.
 Volume 27 came out on April 6, 2021.
-The release date for Volume 28 is June 1, 2021, and Volume 29 is September 7, 2021.
+The release date for Volume 28 was June 1, 2021, and Volume 29 was September 7, 2021.